Skip to content

 Anti-Racism, Bias, and Diversity Training

 • As part of its requirements of the "Diversity Certification program", the university's HR department will provide free monthly Diversity, Equity, and Inclusion trainings.
-These trainings cover topics ranging from "gender bias" to "sexual orientation and gender identity".
+These trainings cover topics ranging from "Principles of Diversity, Equity, and Inclusion" to "Facing Bias."

 Resources